dpwoert/magic-circle/readme.md

 ## Build & Deploy

-It is possible to create a distribution that can be deployed to wherever (for example via CI/CD) by running the following command:
+It is possible to create a distribution of the UI that can be deployed to wherever (for example via CI/CD) by running the following command:

 ```sh
 $ magic build